 To assign the creative to a line after it passes editorial review, send a POST request to /accounts/{id}/assignments.
 The body of the request is an Assignment object.
 The Assignment object specifies the creative ID and line ID.
 If you assign more than one creative to a line, the creatives are rotated evenly.
 To control the rotation, set the optional weight property.

 Note that a line must have a creative assigned to it before it may be booked.
+The creative may be the actual creative that the advertiser plans to run or a placeholder creative that is later replaced with the actual creative when it becomes available.
+However, the line will run with whichever creative is assigned to it (the actual creative or placeholder creative).

 Reserving, Booking, and Canceling a Line